JavidanValiyev/EntityFrameworkHelper/README.md

 This little library is here to help!
 Take a look at how it works.

 ## Installation
-Just use the following commands to install the necessary packages:
+Use the following commands to install the necessary packages:
 ```
 dotnet add package Armudu.EntityFrameworkCore.Atom.Contract
 dotnet add package Armudu.EntityFrameworkCore.Atom